numbbo/coco/docs/coco-doc/source/index.rst

   - There is no predefined budget (number of |f|-evaluations), the experimental procedure is budget-less.
 [COCOex]_
   - A single performance
-    measure is used: runtime measured in number of |f|-evaluations.
-Runtime is
+    measure is used: runtime, measured in number of |f|-evaluations.
+Runtime has the advantages to

+    - be easily interpretable without expert domain knowledge
     - quantitative on the ratio scale [cite]
-    - easily interpretable
-    - assumes a wide range of values
+    - assume a wide range of values
-    - aggregates over a collection of problems in meaningful way
+    - aggregate over a collection of problems in meaningful way

 Last but not least, the process of benchmarking is automized within the COCO_ framework.
 Running an optimizer, say ``fmin``, on a benchmark suite in Python